oracle/cloudtestdrive/AppDev/ATP-OKE/env-setup.md

 #### Access your DevCS Environment ####

-To access your Developer Cloud Instance, use the hzmburger menu on the right to view the menu item **Access Service Instance**.
-Right-click to save the URL, you will need this link later in the labs.
+To access your Developer Cloud Instance, refresh the page and use the hamburger menu on the right to view the menu item **Access Service Instance**.
+Right-click to save the URL (copy link address), you will need this link later in the labs.